 Loneliness and isolation is a common feeling when someone experiences a loss, but it can be improved by using those around you as an emotional support.
 Speak to family and friends or a psychologist about your loss and use those willing to assist you with a shoulder to cry on or other forms of support.

 Remember to take time for yourself when grieving, and do things that make you happy, such as a long hot bath or going for a walk.
-Try to avoid excessive alcohol or drug use during the grieving process, as it can cause you to suppress your feelings, or act out in anger.
+Try to avoid excessive use of potentially addictive substances during the grieving process, as they can cause you to suppress your feelings, or act out in anger.

 Learn to sit with the feelings and actively deal with them, rather than trying to push them away or ignore them.
 Acknowledge that you are feeling pain, anger or depression, and also acknowledge that it won’t be this bad forever.
 When you are ready, you will move on.

 When grief doesn’t go away, emotions like anger, depression or disbelief can stick with you.
 You may find that your ability to go about your daily routine is hampered by intrusive thoughts of the lost loved one, or you have not yet properly accepted the loss yet.
 When this happens, it may be time to speak to a professional about your experience.